-Prior to re-joining the firm, Kyle was an Assistant United States Attorney in the United States Attorney’s Office for the District of Columba, in the Federal Major Crimes Section, and in the Northern District of Oklahoma.
-In both offices, he oversaw the prosecution of violent and white-collar crimes, including complex conspiracy maters, illegal gun possession, drug distribution, kidnapping offenses, assault on federal officers, fraud, cybercrimes, and domestic terrorism.
-His work included extensive electronic discovery, all stages of criminal litigation, briefing of novel statutory and constitutional issues, and coordination with other Department of Justice components around the country.
-Additionally, Kyle led the effective prosecution of an Assistant District Attorney in northern Oklahoma for honest services fraud, wire fraud, and illegal drug distribution.
-During his time as an AUSA, he tried numerous federal bench and jury trials to verdict, in addition to dozens of preliminary hearings, detention hearings, and motions hearings.
-In those trials and hearings, Kyle gained experience directing the testimony of fact, expert, law enforcement, and cooperating witnesses.
+Kyle McWaters is a skilled trial attorney, experienced investigator, and former federal prosecutor.
+He currently represents multinational corporations in pharmaceutical, products liability, and toxic tort matters, as well as business disputes and white-collar and internal investigations.
+Prior to rejoining the firm in 2025, Kyle was an Assistant United States Attorney in the Federal Major Crimes Section of the United States Attorney’s Office for the District of Columbia.
+He also previously served as an AUSA in the Northern District of Oklahoma.
+In both offices, he led the prosecution of white-collar crimes, including complex conspiracy maters, fraud, illegal gun possession, drug distribution, kidnapping offenses, assault on federal officers, cybercrimes, and domestic terrorism cases.
+During his time as an AUSA, he took numerous federal bench and jury trials to verdict, in addition to dozens of preliminary, detention, and motions hearings.
+At trial, Kyle has put on the testimony of fact, expert, law enforcement, and cooperating witnesses and conducted cross-examination of many types of defense witnesses.
+His work included extensive electronic discovery; handling all stages of litigation, including briefing novel statutory and constitutional issues; and coordination with other U.S. Department of Justice components around the country.
+Kyle’s practice included extensive work with the grand jury, where he obtained over 60 indictments against almost 100 criminal defendants.
 He also successfully handled matters in front of the United States Court of Appeals for the Tenth Circuit.
-While with the D.C.
-USAO, Kyle was awarded the Federal Bureau of Investigation Washington Field Office’s United States Attorney Award in recognition of his work.
+While in Washington, DC, Kyle was awarded the Federal Bureau of Investigation Washington Field Office’s United States Attorney Award in recognition of his work.

 Education